matthklo/mktime_utc/README.md

 * On Windows platform, it requires gmtime_s() and localtime_s() to work.
 * On POSIX-compliant platform, it requires gmtime_r() and localtime_r() to work.

+# How to verify?

+You can verify the result with [EpochConverter online tool](https://www.epochconverter.com/timezones).

 # License
 zlib